Mahalapye

 Mahalapye is a town located in the Central District of Botswana.

-The town has about 41,000 inhabitants and is situated along the main road between the capital Gaborone and the second largest city Francistown.
+The town has about 41,000 inhabitants and is situated along the main road between the capital Gaborone and the second most populous city Francistown.

-Mahalapye has a bus station, a railway station, a couple of hotels and a market area with many shops and fast food restaurants, Water Shed mall is the latest attraction to those travelling from Gaborone to Francistown, great place for refreshments.
+Mahalapye has a bus station, a railway station, a couple of hotels and a market area with many shops and fast food restaurants, Water Shed mall is the latest attraction to those travelling from Gaborone to Francistown.
 It also has several petrol stations, some open 24 hours per day.
-Being situated on the edge of the Kalahari desert it is quite dry, and the local waterways are dry except during the rainy season.
+Being situated on the edge of the Kalahari desert, the town and its local waterways are quite dry, except during the rainy season.
 In recent times, it has become a convenient stop-over town for travelers travelling to and from Gaborone.

 This town is located on the Tropic of Capricorn.
 Thus at approximately 13:11 hours on 21 December, or at solar noon on Summer Solstice, the sun will be directly overhead at this site.
 To mark this geographic feature there is a small monument just outside town on the 23rd parallel, or 23 degrees South of the equator.
-At this time the sun will be directly above this monument where the sun reaches its furthest point South.
-At this point there will be no shadow on the monument.
-The record high temperature ever registered in Mahalapye was 41.9 °C. The lowest temperature registered in Mahalapye was -6.0 °C.
+At this time the sun is directly above this monument where the sun reaches its furthest point South.
+At this point there is no shadow on the monument.
+The highest temperature ever registered in Mahalapye was 41.9 °C. The lowest temperature registered in Mahalapye was -6.0 °C.

 The Botswana Prison Service (BPS) operates the Mahalapye Prison.

-Notable Natives
+Notable people

 Actor, writer and playwright Donald Molosi was born in Mahalapye in 1985.

-Politician, lawyer and jurist Duma Gideon Boko was born in Mahalapye on March 6, 1969.
+Duma Boko, president of Botswana was born in Mahalapye in 1969.

-Politician, communist Dr Gaobamong Kenneth Shololo Koma was born in Mahalapye on the 27 July 1923.